partiql/partiql-docs/RFCs/0007-rfc-bag-operators.md

 >>
 ```

 Without this extension, OUTER UNION would behave like so.
-Each operand is coerrced into a singleton bag.
+Each operand is coerced into a singleton bag.

 ```sql
 SELECT * FROM { 'A': 0, 'B': 1 }